 Moreover, high-THCV strains can actually suppress your appetite.
 This makes them perfect for fighting obesity.
 On top of that, THCV is believed to maintain the right glucose level in your system while reducing insulin resistance.
 With that said, not only does cannabis improve your metabolism, but some of its strains can also help prevent diabetes.

 Interestingly, even if you get munchies on a regular basis, you may well get accustomed to it over time, desensitizing your cravings as a result.

 It’s been scientifically proven that people who use cannabis tend to drink much less alcohol than those who refrain from using marijuana.
 However, this may actually be the most difficult time of your life if you’re used to drinking booze.
 That’s because alcohol is strongly rooted within our culture, despite its destructive impact on our bodies.

 Fortunately, once you manage to pass through this tough period, you’ll sigh a breath of relief.
 Health aspects aside, alcohol is also rich in calories, not to mention that these calories are all hollow.
 In other words, they come with absolutely no nutritional value.
 Think about how much you can drink during a party, especially if you’ve already loaded your stomach with too much food in order not to get drunk so fast.
 Or you know what?
 Don’t do it – stress is not good for losing weight.

 Source: True Activist

 What is your viewpoint on that matter, fellow stoners?
-I managed to lose 20 pounds over a year of using cannabis while comfort food prepared at home, only with simple and unprocessed ingredients.
+I managed to lose weight over the course of a year of using cannabis – a 20-pound weight reduction!.
+During that time, I prepared my own comfort food at home, using only simple and unprocessed ingredients.
 I’d like to hear that I’m not alone in this!